 An AKGTCanada video will be a permanent online resource to help children learn about the land and people of Canada – by kids, for kids.

-The Digital Human Library will provide Canadian teachers with a method of connecting their students with other classes across the country for the purposes of new conversations, deeper learning, and collaborative actions, as well as for the purposes of pursuing their own professional learning.
+The AKGTC project will provide Canadian elementary teachers with a method of connecting their classes across the country for the purposes of new conversations, deeper learning, and collaborative actions, as well as for the purposes of teachers pursuing their own professional learning.